 Memorial Day weekend is the kickoff to summer in Lake Tahoe!
-It usually snows over Memorial Day however we can hope for warm, sunny weather.
+It has been known to snow over Memorial Day however, we can hope for warm, sunny weather.
 Regardless of the weather, there is still a ton to do in Tahoe and Truckee over the three day weekend so start planning now.

 Come to the Tahoe Mountain Sports Sales Rep Sample Sale

 Saturday of Memorial Day weekend is your best chance to score some of the best deals on skis, boots, bindings, footwear, outerwear and more.
-There will be sales reps from Patagonia, Faction Skis, Thule, La Sportiva, Camelbak, Outdoor Research, Leki, and more set up in the parking lot of the Safeway Shopping Center in front of TMS selling their samples so you can get the newest styles before anyone else.
-It’s also a benefit for the Truckee Donner Land Trust so you can feel good about a portion of your purchase going to this local group.
+There will be sales reps from Patagonia, Faction Skis, Thule, La Sportiva, Camelbak, Kuhl, Leki, and more set up in the parking lot of the Safeway Shopping Center in front of TMS selling their samples so you can get the newest styles before anyone else.
+It’s also a benefit for the Auburn Ski Club so you can feel good about a portion of your purchase going to this local group.